Monastyryska Raion

-The raion was created in 1939 during the World War II when Poland was partitioned between Nazi Germany and Soviet Union.
-Monastyryska Raion was created out of former Buchach County.
-Couple of years later it was abolished following the invasion of the Soviet Union by Nazi Germany.
+The raion was created in 1939, after the invasion of Poland, when Poland was partitioned between Nazi Germany and Soviet Union.
+Monastyryska Raion was created out of the former Polish Buchach County.
+Several years later, it was abolished following the invasion of the Soviet Union by Nazi Germany.
 The raion was reinstated in 1944 after return of the Soviet regime.

 Subdivisions

-At the time of disestablishment, the raion consisted of two hromadas:
+At the time of its disestablishment, the raion consisted of two hromadas: